Rotary responds to Ukraine crisis

 How we are taking action

-Your donations at work
+Your past donations at work

-Contact information and how to support local club and district-led efforts
+How to support local club and district-led efforts

 Many clubs and districts have organized local humanitarian response initiatives in Ukraine and the surrounding region.
 Find out how to engage with Rotary clubs and districts, find contacts for hosting refugees, and more local efforts.
 You can directly support these local projects.